dizzib/fireprox/README.md

 ## Usage

-Point any browser/client to @http://fireprox:8080/exec/COMMAND@ where:
+Point any browser/client to `http://fireprox:8080/exec/COMMAND` where:

-  @fireprox@ is the nodejs server running fireprox
+  `fireprox:8080` is the nodejs server running fireprox

-  @COMMAND@ is any MozRepl command
+  `COMMAND` is any MozRepl command

 ## Examples